 Broken Appointments: If for some reason you cannot make it to your appointment, please contact our Ardmore office at 610-649-3535 or our Philadelphia office at 215- 955-8802.
 By doing so you allow another patient to use that time as well as reschedule your appointment.
 If it is after hours leave your name and number and a brief message on our answering machine and we will return your call in the morning.

 Diagnostic Records & Treatment Planning

-If it is determined that treatment is indicated, you will be scheduled for diagnostic records.
-These records usually consist of study models, diagnostic photographs and orthodontic x-rays.
+If it is determined that treatment is indicated, you will be scheduled for diagnostic records or they can be taken that day if possible.
+These records usually consist of digital study models, diagnostic photographs and orthodontic x-rays.
 Once these orthodontic records have been obtained, Dr. Greco will review them and determine a specific treatment plan for your orthodontic needs.
-Then our office will give you a call to review your treatment plan, set up the necessary appointments to begin your orthodontic treatment and set up financial arrangements for you.
+Then our office will give you a call to confirm and review your treatment plan, set up the necessary appointments to begin your orthodontic treatment and set up financial arrangements for you.